adligo/fabricate.adligo.org/README.txt

 as the project group directory will get compiled etc.

+If your using git and want to update a lot of projects you can do;
+fab git="pull"

 Note the *v1_0 xml name spaces are subject to change until the v1_0 version of fabricate is released.